Benjamin T. Bjerke, MD

 Neurosurgery and Orthopedic Spine Surgery

 Dr. Benjamin Bjerke is fellowship-trained in neurosurgery and orthopedic spine surgery and specializes in surgical procedures of the cervical spine as well as minimally invasive lumbar procedures.
-Dr. Bjerke has extensive training in advanced spine procedures and techniques from the world-renowned Mayo Clinic and serves as a team physician for the US Ski Team.
+Dr. Bjerke has extensive training in advanced spine procedures and techniques from the world-renowned Mayo Clinic and serves as a US Ski & Snowboard Sports Medicine Physician.
 He is dedicated to providing his patients with compassionate, expert spine care.

 All NEUROSURGERY and ORTHOPEDIC SPINE SURGERY conditions treated: